0xalizk/evolution.by.computatioanl.selection/README.md

 ## References:

-The literature references for this work are still being considered for publication but can be provided upon request, email: atiia [at] cs [dot] mcgill [dot] ca.
+The literature references for this work are still being considered for publication but can be provided upon request, email: atiia [at] cs [dot] mcgill [dot] ca.Further documentation can also be found under /doc directory